 Social Psychology & Psychology and Law Programs

-Our lab focuses on the ways in which context and culture influence social cognitive and motivational processes that accompany decision making and outcomes for ethnic minorities.
+Research in the lab is focused on the influence of context and culture for social cognitive and motivational processes that accompany decision making and outcomes for ethnic minorities.
 Our research examines the ideological origins of "racial"/ethnic bias, including content of and motivations for bias, at the individual, cultural, and structural levels.
 For example, we examine the influence of racial and ethnic bias on legal decision-making in areas such as immigration, criminal culpability, and violence.
 In addition, we focus on the ways in which ethnic identity and ethnic identity maintenance can impact daily life (e.g., increased perceptions of discrimination, health related outcomes), but buffer the effects of bias and positively influence our responses to discrimination and stress.

 See our facebook page! https://www.facebook.com/race.ethnicity.immigration/

 Southern Poverty Law Center monitors hate groups.
 See the latest news at https://twitter.com/hatewatch?utm_campaign=HW%20Newsletter%2008302017&utm_medium=email&utm_source=EOACLK.

 Check out the podcast from June 5, 2017 on NPR with Mahzarin Banaji, Eric Hehman, Seth Stephens-Davidowitz, and Joshua Correll.
 You'll also hear from Philip Tetlock.
 The podcast explains how cognitive processing can produce biased outcomes (including police shootings). http://www.npr.org/2017/06/05/531578107/the-thumbprint-of-the-culture-implicit-bias-and-police-shootings

 Mechelen, Belgium, European Association of Psychology and Law, 2017.
 Great conference with great people!